fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 ```

-Start the local server to view the result
+Start the local server to view the result:

 ```bash
 npm run start